ellapav/perceptrons/README.md

 		EPOCH = maximum # of cycles through the data points

 	returns a graph of the data points, the iterations of the 3 x 1 weight vectors, and the corresponding hyperplanes plotted.
 It also tells how many EPOCH's it took to achieve separation (if possible before the pre-set EPOCH value).
-(Note this function only works for data with 2 features.)
+(Note w_fit2a only works for data with 2 features.)

 	w_fit3(w_old , data , label, gamma, EPOCH)